atharvaaalok/geodiff/README.md

     - [x] Add documentation.
     - [x] Merge with main branch.
     - [x] Create a tag and push it to create a release.
+- [ ] Make Pre-Aux net modular by defining it separately from the invertible networks.
+    - [ ] Make Pre-Aux net modular for NICE.
+    - [ ] Change test script for NICE.
+    - [ ] Make Pre-Aux net modular for all representations.
+    - [ ] Change test scripts for all representations.
+    - [ ] Update documentation for all representations.
+        - [ ] Fix random seed for replicating results.
+    - [ ] Merge with main branch.
+    - [ ] Create a tag and push it to create a release.